 Companies should go for a security provider as they have specialized IT security teams who can suggest customized policies and procedures, specifically based on their profile.

 The security risks associated with remote work will always be there.
-Organizations need to act smart and adopt a proactive approach to manage it as that’s the need of the hour.
+Apart from following the best practices for remote working, organizations need to act smart and adopt a proactive approach to manage it as that’s the need of the hour.

 Stay safe and be careful!